SuperbTUM/Faster-Distributed-Training/README.md

  ![avatar](./figures/training_ngd_batch_compare.png)

-We also observed meta mixup training leads to better performance with minimum extra parameters.
+With a step further, we also observed meta mixup training leads to better performance with minimum extra parameters.

  ![avatar](./figures/ngd_meta.png)